 History of present illness

 On February 21, 2019, the patient had oral ulcers and gradually developed anorexia, nausea, vomiting, constipation and limb weakness, pallor, and consciousness disorder.
-He went to the hospital for treatment, and was diagnosed with anterior pituitary hypofunction, pituitary crisis and pituitary microadenoma.
-Serum sodium level was 102.7 mmol/L and he was treated with high concentration of saline sodium.
-Over the next 3 d, serum sodium increased to 121.8, 134.5 and 137.7 mmol/L. Levels of sex hormones, growth hormone, and thyroid function were lower than normal.
-During hospitalization, the patient was treated with sodium, potassium, glucocorticoid, thyroid hormone and androgen supplementation, anti-infective agents and gastric mucosal protective agents.
+He went to the hospital for treatment, and was diagnosed with anterior pituitary hypofunction, pituitary crisis, and pituitary microadenoma.
+Serum sodium level was 102.7 mmol/L and he was treated with a high concentration of saline sodium.
+Over the next 3 d, serum sodium increased to 121.8, 134.5, and 137.7 mmol/L. Levels of sex hormones, growth hormone, and thyroid function were lower than normal.
+During hospitalization, the patient was treated with sodium, potassium, glucocorticoid, thyroid hormone and androgen supplementation, anti-infective agents, and gastric mucosal protective agents.

-After discharge on March 2, the patient developed speech difficulties, nausea, retching, constipation, fatigue, involuntary limb shaking, poor eating, and reduced stool frequency.
+After discharge on March 2, 2019 the patient developed speech difficulties, nausea, retching, constipation, fatigue, involuntary limb shaking, poor eating, and reduced stool frequency.
 He was readmitted on March 12, 2019.
 Pituitary computed tomography (CT) showed suspicious nodular foci, and cerebral CT showed multiple low-density lesions in the bilateral basal ganglia.
 Cranial magnetic resonance imaging (MRI) and diffusion-weighted imaging showed abnormal signals in the bilateral caudate nucleus and globus symmetry abnormality, which suggested metabolic or toxic encephalopathy; vacuolar saddle signs; and left and upper sinus submucosal cysts.
 The diagnosis was anterior pituitary hypofunction, extramedullary myelinolysis, and pituitary microadenomas.
-During hospitalization, he was treated with glucocorticoids, thyroid hormone supplementation, anti-infective agents, which improved neurological function and nutritional status.
-At the time of discharge on March 25, 2019, there was no obvious relief in the symptoms, and his speech was defective, and he had involuntarily limb shaking and increased muscle tension in the limbs.
+During hospitalization, he was treated with glucocorticoids, thyroid hormone supplementation, and anti-infective agents, which improved neurological function and nutritional status.
+At the time of discharge on March 25, 2019, there was no obvious relief in the symptoms, his speech was defective, and he had involuntarily limb shaking and increased muscle tension in the limbs.
 After repeated hospitalization in the endocrinology and neurology departments, the above symptoms were not significantly relieved.
 On July 25, 2019, he was treated in the department of rehabilitation medicine.